philou/philou.github.com/source/_posts/2015-12-31-great-developers-are-free.markdown

 Obviously, I've worked with people that were experienced on paper, but not in practice.
 I [read](http://www.jrothman.com/htp/interview/2004/12/whats-a-year-of-experience/) that repeating 10 times the same year of work only amounts to 1 year of experience.

-If I was asked to give a definition, I'd say that experienced developers have worked on different kind of systems (embeded, web, client, server ...) using different technologies (Java, Ruby, C, Spring, Rails, Javascript ...).
+If I was asked to give a definition, I'd say that experienced developers have worked on different kind of systems (embedded, web, client, server ...) using different technologies (Java, Ruby, C, Spring, Rails, Javascript ...).
 Their experiences need not be professional, I've seen a physics teacher that hacked himself into a great hacker through side projects and open source.
 Speaking of the subject, good developers always spent a lot of time learning, reading, doing side projects and contributing to open source.
 Some can be found in local user groups and online programming communities.

 ## So How do you get them ?